longgang2leaf/Neovim-Config-lg/README.md

 Clone this git repo to (~\AppData\Local\) in your windows.
 After that, you can run ``` :checkhealth ``` in your Neovim to check configuration.

+In windows, make sure you add lua package path in your init.lua (you can change it in files from repo)

 ## Alacritty
 Download and install Alacritty-v0.12.0-installer.msi (new version prefered)
 - [Alacritty](https://github.com/alacritty/alacritty/releases)